ynotstartups/notes/notes/what-have-I-done-in-lyst.md

 # What Have I done In Lyst?

-**Career**

-- 1.3 -> 2.1 -> 2.1 + tech lead
-- started writing on Dec/2021

 **Culture**

 - organised Vim London Meetup
 - Lyst Hibiscus Awards
     - Prove Fast Hibiscus Award
-    - No 1 Impact Focus Lyst Hibiscus Award - pivotal in discovery squad last quarter
+    - No 1 Impact Focus Lyst Hibiscus Award
 - part of tech culture group from 2019 - mid 2021
-    - organise and hosted MakingLyst
+    - organise and hosted MakingLyst (internal talk)
     - helped relaunch MakingLyst - mid 2021
     - three MakingLyst
         - Vim And How to tidy